All Around the World (Jason Donovan album)

+Commercial Release

 In a bid to generate more interest, Polydor Records licensed several of Donovan's old hits and included them on the album, much to Donovan's annoyance.
 Ten of the tracks were new recordings and were initially intended to be the album, the additions were four of his hits with Stock Aitken Waterman and two songs from the Joseph and the Technicolor Dreamcoat cast recording, featuring Donovan.

 The album itself proved to be a commercial failure, stalling at no.27 in the UK and not even being released at all in his native Australia.
 A fourth single, "Angel", was intended for release, but cancelled.
 Donovan was subsequently dropped by Polydor Records and this would be his last studio album for 15 years.

+A digital reissue called "The Polydor Edition" replaced the Greatest Hits tracks with B-sides and unreleased music.